-The proposed amendments to the Certificate of Incorporation would eliminate the classification of the Board over a three-year period and provide that all directors elected at or after the annual meeting of stockholders (each annual meeting of stockholders an "Annual Meeting") held in 2014 be elected on an annual basis.
+The proposed amendments to the Certificate of Incorporation would eliminate the classification of the Board over a three-year period and provide that all directors elected at or after the annual meeting of stockholders (each annual meeting of stockholders an "Annual Meeting") held in 2015 be elected on an annual basis.
 The proposed amendments would also effect changes to the Certificate of Incorporation to permit the implementation of the Board declassification, including the elimination of the supermajority voting requirements with respect to the amendment of Article III, Sections 1, 2 and 3 of our By-Laws, which sections currently include language relating to the classification of the Board.

-Board declassification would be phased-in over a three-year period beginning at the 2014 Annual Meeting.
-Following the 2016 Annual Meeting, our Board would be declassified.
+Board declassification would be phased-in over a three-year period beginning at the 2015 Annual Meeting.

 Delaware corporate law provides that, unless otherwise provided in a certificate of incorporation, members of a classified board may be removed only for cause.
 At present, because our Board is classified, our Certificate of Incorporation and By-Laws provide that the members of the Board may be removed only for cause.
-Accordingly, the Board declassification amendments to our Certificate of Incorporation recommended by our Board include the addition of language that would limit the "for cause" requirements only to those directors elected prior to the 2016 Annual Meeting.
+Accordingly, the Board declassification amendments to our Certificate of Incorporation recommended by our Board include the addition of language that would limit the "for cause" requirements only to those directors elected prior to the 2015 Annual Meeting.